Hawke's Bay wine and food adventures

 High tea, best fish and chips, farmers' markets and more

 Want to experience aristocratic Hawke's Bay country life as it was lived 150 years ago?
 At Oruawharo Homestead & Gardens they turn on a high tea that would have the fashionable ladies of yesteryear sighing with delight.
 Begin with tiny sandwiches and bite-sized savouries; continue with a fresh scone, jam and clotted cream; finish with petit fours that are as delicate as they are delectable.
 And it's all washed down with a brew of tea personalised to your tastes.
-At less than $30 a head, this is an affordable way to live it up.
+At around $40 a head, this is an affordable way to live it up.

 If you want the classic Kiwi alfresco meal of fish and chips at the beach, there's a choice of takeaways in Napier.
 Check out the reviews on Google maps to find a five-star chippy that's handy to the city's Pacific Ocean waterfront.